UPDATE: Product discontinued in 2016.

 Here’s a rundown of my taste testers so you know where we’re coming from.
 Usually I don’t explain this much about my taste-testers, but with this cereal it’s necessary – you’ll find out why below in the what we think section.

 Dave, my cereal addicted boyfriend.
 He eats cereal for breakfast, lunch and seriously before he moved in with me, for dinner a lot of the time.
 He LOVES cereal.
 He doesn’t just eat one kind – he loves all kinds of cereal.
 He loves kids cereal, name brand cereal, store brand cereal, organic and non-organic cereal and everything in between.
 However, for someone who loves almost every cereal ever, he’s got some major criteria, like it can’t be too sweet or too hard or not get soft enough in milk OR too soft in milk.
 Yeah, he’s a little obsessive – which makes him the perfect taste tester.

 Dave’s daughters.
-As noted before, the girls are not the best eaters.
-They’re getting better; but I’ve only seen them ask for sugary cereal.
+I’ve only seen Dave’s daughters ask for sugary cereal.
 Plus, they almost always add sugar to cereal, even already sugary cereal.

 Cedar.
 My son likes cereal a bit, but would rather eat it as a snack (no milk) and he doesn’t like overly sweet anything – usually if he gets too sweet a cereal he’ll toss it.

 Me.
 I almost never eat cereal but when I do I only eat stuff like organic wheat flake or O’s.
 I do not like sugary kid cereal.